twitter/algebird/docs/src/main/tut/datatypes/exponential_histogram.md

 17: 2 2 3
 ```

-This sequence is called the "l-canonical representation" of s.
+This sequence is called the "l-canonical representation" of `s`.

 A pattern emerges!
-Every bucket size except the largest looks like a binary counter... if you added `l + 1` to the bit, and made the counter little-endian, so the least-significant bits came first.
-Let's call this the "binary" prefix, or "bin(_)".
+Every bucket size except the largest looks like a binary counter (if you added `l + 1` to the bit, and made the counter little-endian).
+Let's call this the "binary" prefix, or `bin(_)`.

 Here's the above sequence with the prefix decoded from "binary":